thebull-finance/dashboard/README.md

 - React Intl for UI internationalization https://formatjs.io/docs/react-intl/#the-react-intl-module
 - Material UI icons and React Feather for our icons UI.
 - ChartJS https://github.com/chartjs/Chart.js for our analytics / performance charts.
-- Trade API Client, is a JS implementation of Zignaly Trade API client that allow you to control copy trader / signal provider subscriptions, statistics, positions management, balance, withdraw, settings among other stuff at your Zignaly account.
+- Trade API Client, is a JS implementation of TheBull Trade API client that allow you to control copy trader / signal provider subscriptions, statistics, positions management, balance, withdraw, settings among other stuff at your TheBull account.
 You can find the implementation at `src/services/tradeApiClient.js`

 ### Code organization: